bytestring-net/bevy_lunex/docs/src/4_debug.md

   |    |    |-> QUIT GAME == Window [pos: (x: 0, y: 102%) size: (x: 100%, y: 14%) anchor: TopLeft]
 ```

-### More detail

-For even more detailed debugging, such as tracking what each system is doing and when, enable the `debug` feature.
-This will output detailed information to the console, which can be useful if you are integrating custom logic into the system.
+And this will also output detailed information to the console, which can be useful if you are integrating custom logic into the system.

 ```rust
 INFO bevy_lunex::systems: -> UiTree - Fetched Transform data from Camera